Using Rainmeter for a Minimal Desktop Setup

 Alright, let’s get started.

-To make the “links” section text go away, make sure show text and show title is unchecked on the task bar. (right-click on the taskbar and uncheck show text and show title.
+To make the “links” section text go away, make sure the show text and show title are unchecked on the taskbar. (right-click on the taskbar and uncheck show text and show title.

 Step 2: Selecting a wallpaper from our ‘Unsplash’ collection

-Just a note: There are multiple collections, it depends on which style you want, you can choose to have the rainmeter elements on the different side depending on what your preference is.
+Just a note: There are multiple collections; it depends on which style you want; you can choose to have the rainmeter elements on different sides depending on what your preference is.

 When you download the wallpaper, make sure it’s in full size, you can access this option by clicking the drop-down next to the download button.